Four Ways to Experience Fall in Western North Carolina

 On Tap for Fall

 The Jackson County Ale Trail satisfies beer lovers’ palates and those looking to imbibe.
 Fall is the perfect time to taste test flights of beer with the cooler weather and complex flavors of autumn’s seasonal brews.
-Travel down the Ale Trail in Sylva to experience three unique breweries with the third, Balsam Falls Brewing Co., just opening this Summer 2017.
+Travel down the Ale Trail in Sylva to experience unique and inventive breweries like the ones below!

-Balsam Falls Brewing Co.’s plans include 16-20 beers on tap with six staple beers, along with a rotating selection of different styles for all beer drinkers.
+Balsam Falls Brewing Co. features 16-20 beers on tap at any given time, with six staple beers and a rotating selection of different styles for all beer drinkers.
 The husband and wife team make distinct brews by using fruits, herbs and vegetables in their brewing processes, focusing on seasonal recipes with local ingredients.
 The family even grows their own blueberry bushes, apple and cherry trees, and grapevines to add into their varying beer flavors.
-Homegrown hops are also in the plans to enhance visitors’ beer tasting experience.
+Homegrown hops are also used to enhance visitors’ beer tasting experience.

 Innovation Brewing averages 32 beers on tap at one time, featuring their 12 signature brews along with rotating seasonal options and experimental beers that show off the unique skills and talents of the brewery’s masterminds.
 Past fall creations include an Apple Butter Brown Ale made with local apples, Pumpkin Chai, Cranberry Hibiscus Wheat and many more.
 With a welcoming environment and spacious indoor and outdoor areas, brewery-goers can settle in with the Cosmic Carryout food truck on-site every day, as well as live music on Saturdays.